Denise received a Bachelor of Science Degree in Public Policy from CU-Boulder and has been working in the non-profit sector since 1999.

 As Manager of the Community Initiatives Investments for the Women’s Foundation of Colorado, she managed annual grant making, provided strategic support to donor-advised funds and special interest granting entities and managed the Girl's Leadership Council, an operating program of the Foundation.
 In this role she developed and fostered relationships with groups working to affect the economic self-sufficiency of women, high school drop-out prevention for girls, and S.T.E.M. strategies for girls.
 At Rose Community Foundation Denise served as the grants manager for the Foundation's five granting program areas and supported special grant initiatives and projects.
 She also served as development director at La Clinica Tepeyac, a health care center serving the uninsured.

-In her private consulting practice, she has provided strategic program and development services to clients such as The Denver Foundation, serving as its Consulting Program Officer for Community Leadership at The Denver Foundation, Montbello High School Youth Leadership Institute and Girls Inc. She is an alumna of the Circle of Latina Leadership program, University of Colorado Graduate School of Public Affairs, Denver Community Leadership Forum, Denver Metro Chamber, Impact Denver and Leadership Jeffco.
+In her private consulting practice, she has provided strategic program and development services to clients such as The Denver Foundation, Montbello High School, and Girls Inc. She is an alumna of the Hispanic Chamber Circle of Latina Leadership program, CU School of Graduate Affairs Denver Community Leadership Forum, Denver Metro Chamber Impact Denver and Metro West Chamber Leadership Jeffco.

-She is a current member of the Jefferson Success Pathway Leadership Council, Treasurer, Westminster Chamber of Commerce, Board Member, Arvada Center for the Arts and Humanities, and currently served as Treasurer of the Colorado School Foundations Association and member of the National School Foundations Association.
+She is a member of the Jefferson Success Pathway Leadership Council: Treasurer, Westminster Chamber of Commerce: Board Member, Arvada Center for the Arts and Humanities: Treasurer of the Colorado Schools Foundation Association (CSFA): member of the National Schools Foundation Association (NSFA): member of the Jeffco Public Schools Strategic Plan Accountability Committee (SPAC): Steering Committee member Jeffco Bright Futures.

 Denise was hired as full time Executive Director in August 2014.